Once a Republican, Erik Underwood is running for Colorado governor as a Democrat

 Underwood, 37, who lives on 35 acres in the small mining town of Marshall outside Boulder, founded a digital platform technology and media company called My24HourNews in 2010, which he says was supposed to enter into a $102 million deal with AT&T — a company he’s now fighting in court because he says it broke the agreement.

-Like his Democratic rival, Rep. Jared Polis, Underwood says it would be accurate to describe him as a wealthy tech entrepreneur from the Boulder area.
+Like his Democratic rival, Rep. Jared Polis, Underwood says it would be accurate to describe him as a well-off tech entrepreneur from the Boulder area.

 He worked as a staffer in Washington, D.C. for Ohio GOP U.S. Sen. George Voinovich, and he once ran unsuccessfully for Congress in Georgia.
 Most recently, Underwood— yes, Underwood like in House of Cards— ran for the Republican nomination for U.S. Senate here in Colorado last year.
 He is not married and doesn’t have kids.
 In his spare time he rides horses and kickboxes.
 He was born in Pennsylvania and has lived in Ohio, Georgia, and Washington, D.C.